dan76dsk/da-niel-technology_website/content/projects/en/automated-quotation-system.md

 Everything, from idea through architecture, development, to final technological deployment, was created with the mindset: seek points for optimization, automate repeatability, document every decision stage, and continuously engage with real business problems.
 It’s precisely this approach—focusing on automation, tying everything into a clear system, and constantly searching for new value—that I believe is crucial for any CTO, founder, or manager thinking about building a business resilient to chaos and ready for rapid scaling.
 This project demonstrates that with a “system” mindset and a readiness to experiment, you can—even as a solo founder—turn a company into a self-driving mechanism, ready for further development and efficient expansion.

+---

+# How It Works Under the Hood (Technical Deep Dive)

+content in progress

+---